agoragames/torus/README.rst

 Motivation
 ==========

-Kairos, an RRD-inspired Redis-backed library, provides an improved storage engine and many more features than most other systems backing statsd.
+Kairos, an RRD-inspired timeseries library, provides an improved storage engine and many more features than most other systems backing statsd.
 Compared to traditional disk stores such as RRD and Whisper, Torus adds: